 Providing foundation infrastructure

-The Australian Research Data Commons will deliver on infrastructure priorities by establishing partnerships with key stakeholders to focus effort on:
+The ARDC will deliver on infrastructure priorities by establishing partnerships with key stakeholders to focus effort on:

-- Ensuring maximum benefit is derived from existing resources, particularly RDS data collections
+- Ensuring maximum benefit is derived from existing resources, particularly Research Data Services (RDS) data collections

-- Ensuring the evolution of our compute resources meets our stakeholders’ needs and further encourages and facilitates collaboration and translation
+- Ensuring the evolution of our computational resources meets our stakeholders’ needs and further encourages and facilitates collaboration and translation

 - Developing reliable measures of impact, to report on the effectiveness of our investments and guide future strategy